Getting Started

 Initiating the migration

-To slowly migrate endpoints to the other transport and to prevent moving all endpoints at once, the migration will start with two endpoints and move them to the SQL Server transport.
+To slowly migrate endpoints to the other transport (in this case, SQL Server) and to prevent moving all endpoints at once, the migration will start with two endpoints and move them to the SQL Server transport.

 flowchart LR Br(Bridge) A[Endpoint A] <---> Br B[Endpoint B] <---> Br Br <---> C[Endpoint C] Br <---> D[Endpoint D] subgraph msmq A B end subgraph sql C D end

 In this scenario, a new endpoint is introduced which will act as the bridge.
 The bridge is configured with two instances of BridgeTransport, one for MSMQ and one for SQL Server.
 The MSMQ BridgeTransport is configured to have EndpointA and EndpointB and the SQL Server BridgeTransport is configured to have EndpointC and EndpointD.
-If any events are involved, the publishers for those must be configured.
+If any events are involved, the publishers for those must be configured to ensure proper message routing.

 Finishing the migration